-Greece’s independent Data Protection Authority (HDPA) ruled on Wednesday that keeping records of the religious faith of students and demanding declaration of religious views violate the General Data Protection Regulation (GDPR) of the EU, the Constitution and the European Convention on Human Rights.
+Greece’s independent Data Protection Authority (HDPA) ruled that keeping records of, and demanding declaration of the religious views of students violate the General Data Protection Regulation (GDPR) of the EU, the Constitution and the European Convention on Human Rights.
 HDPA said it is also illegal to record their nationality.

-The decision follows complaints by an AAI affiliate (Atheist Union of Greece) and the Hellenic League for Human Rights (HLHR).
+The decision, made public on Wednesday Sept 4, 2019, follows complaints by an AAI affiliate (Atheist Union of Greece) and the Hellenic League for Human Rights (HLHR).
 The complaints (originally made in July 2017 by AUG) had targeted the listing of students’ religious views on end-of-school certificates, on an internal Ministry of Education portal (mySchool) and on declarations non-Christian Orthodox parents must sign to exempt their children from religious classes.

 The ruling by the Data Protection Authority is a legally binding administrative act, which means that the government has to comply with it.

 More related rulings are expected (both AAI campaigns) about:

 - Printing students’ religious views on school certificates is challenged in the country’s higher administrative court, the Council of State.

 - The curriculum of the religious class in order to be exempt from which, parents have to reveal their children’s religious views, is challenged both in the Council of State as well as in the European Court of Human Rights.
 It is worth noting that, while investigating the appeal, the ECtHR, consistent with case law, used the wording that “every subject taught in a member state’s education system, including religious studies, must convey information and knowledge in an objective, critical and pluralistic way”.